ccolo01/tem5018/docs/section-3.md

 ### Research and Professional Reading

 **Key research on floor robots in education:**

-- Highfield, K., & Mulligan, J. (2008).
-Young children's embodied action in problem-solving tasks using robotic toys.
-In *Navigating Currents and Charting Directions*, Proceedings of the 31st Annual MERGA Conference (pp. 259–266).
-This foundational study demonstrates how Bee-Bot activities develop spatial reasoning and mathematical thinking.

-- Papadakis, S., & Kalogiannakis, M. (2022).
-Learning Computational Thinking Development in Young Children With Bee-Bot Educational Robotics.
-In *Research Anthology on Computational Thinking, Programming, and Robotics in the Classroom* (pp. 926–947).
-IGI Global.
-Reports significant learning gains in CT skills among preschool children using Bee-Bot.

 - Seckel, M. J., Salinas, C., Font, V., & Sala-Sebastià, G. (2023).
 Guidelines to develop computational thinking using the Bee-bot robot from the literature. *Education and Information Technologies*.
 A systematic review of 25 studies providing evidence-based guidance for CT development with Bee-Bot.